Living on Campus

 A key component of the Linfield experience is provided through our Residence Life program.
-Linfield is a residential college, with over 75 percent of our students living on campus all four years.
-Freshman and sophomores are spread throughout 17 residence halls, while juniors and seniors gain more independence by living in on- and near-campus apartments.
+Linfield is a residential college, with 77 percent of our students living on campus all four years.
+First- and second-year students are spread throughout 17 residence halls, while third- and fourth-year students gain more independence by living in on- and near-campus apartments.
 Housing is guaranteed for all first-year students, and all students are required to live in on-campus housing until they reach senior standing or the age of 21.

 While we have the privilege of using historic buildings for student housing, all are updated and offer unique architectural features.

 - Public call boxes

 - Free laundry facilities